RPVote/voting-rights/methods.md

 ## Our contribution:

-  Dr. Matt Baretto, Dr. Loren Collingwood, and their co-authors developed v1.0 of `eiCompare` as a  'minimum viable product' while conducting analyses for the East Ramapo court case.
+  Dr. Matt Baretto, Dr. Loren Collingwood, and their co-authors developed `eiCompare` as a  'minimum viable product' while conducting analyses for the East Ramapo court case (view the original package [here](https://github.com/lorenc5/eiCompare)).
 This summer we worked to revamp the package and demonstrate it's capabilities through a different applications.

 ### Package improvements

+View the new package repository [here](https://github.com/RPVote/eiCompare).
+A short list of the new additions to the package:

 - We added new functionality, including:
 	- Performance analysis